T-Mobile struck out with the St. Peters Planning and Zoning Commission, but connected with the Board of Aldermen.

 For the new few months, T-Mobile and Planning and Zoning went back and forth on the issue.
 Planning and Zoning proposed using a pre-approved so-called pocket park on the corner of Spencer and Willott Roads.
 T-Mobile wasn't in favor of this location and said the 200 Universal Drive position was more desirable.

-After two meetings with the Commission, T-Mobile was denied at meeting No. 3.During the October meeting, the Commission voted to recommend a denial to the Board of Aldermen.
+After two meetings with the Commission, T-Mobile was denied at meeting No. 3., the Commission voted to recommend a denial to the Board of Aldermen.

 Despite the recommendation, the Board approved a lease agreement "to work together to achieve mutual goals" between the city and T-Mobile.